- and

 def __str__(self):

-"""Used by str(c), e.g. print(c)"""
+"""Used for str(c), e.g. print(c)"""

 return str(self.a)